Conformalized Quantile Regression (CQR): Prediction Intervals That Breathe With Your Data

 q_hat = S_sorted[k]

-[q_low(x) - q_hat, q_high(x) + q_hat]
+[q_low(x) - q_hat,

-In essence:
+In short:

-- quantile regression shapes the interval,
+- Quantile regression shapes the interval.

-- conformal calibration makes it honest.
+- Conformal calibration makes it trustworthy.

 X = Uniform(0, 10)